Duck Dodgers

 Duck Dodgers is the star of a series of cartoons produced by Warner Bros., featuring Daffy Duck in the role of a science fiction hero.

-He first appeared in the 1953 cartoon short Duck Dodgers in the 24½th Century, directed by Chuck Jones as a spoof of the popular Buck Rogers in the 25th Century and Flash Gordon science fiction serials of the 1930s, casting the brash, egomaniacal Daffy Duck as the hero of the story.
+He first appeared in the 1953 cartoon short Duck Dodgers in the 24½th Century, directed by Chuck Jones as a spoof of the popular Buck Rogers in the 25th Century and Flash Gordon science fiction serials of the 1930s, casting the brash, egomaniacal Daffy Duck as the hero of the story, with Porky Pig as his sidekick, Eager Young Space Cadet.
 The plot of the cartoon involves Duck Dodgers' search for the rare element Illudium Phosdex, "the shaving cream atom", the only remaining supply of which is on the mysterious "Planet X".
 Just after Dodgers has claimed Planet X in the name of the Earth, Marvin the Martian lands on the same planet and claims it in the name of Mars.
 The stage is set for a battle of wits, not to mention various forms of weaponry, most of which tend to backfire comically on Dodgers.

 Considering the period in which the cartoon was produced (the Red Scare was in full swing during the 1950s era), some scholars have used the cartoon to parallel the supposed futility of the Cold War and the arms race.

 Duck Dodgers sequels

 The second short, also produced by Chuck Jones and with Mel Blanc reprising his roles, was titled Duck Dodgers and the Return of the 24½th Century and was released in 1980.
 The plot of this sequel cartoon was nearly a carbon copy of the original though this time, Marvin says he is trying to solve the Earth's energy crisis (by blowing up the Earth); Marvin succeeds in launching his missile and at the end of the cartoon reminds everyone that it's only a cartoon.

 The third short, titled Marvin the Martian in the Third Dimension, was a 3D cartoon released in 1996 to select venues, and had impressionist Joe Alaskey providing Duck Dodgers' voice.
 These included the flagship Warner Bros.
 Studio Store in Manhattan, and Warner Bros.
 Movie World theme parks on the Gold Coast, Australia and in Bottrop-Kirchhellen, Germany.
 It included a range of interactive effects including a splash with water.
 Unlike the other Dodgers cartoons, Porky Pig did not appear.

-A fourth short, titled Superior Duck was released in 1996, with Frank Gorshin as Duck Dodgers.
-In this short, the character instead went by the name Superior Duck.
+A short titled Superior Duck was released in 1996, with Frank Gorshin as Daffy.
+While Superior Duck was mostly a Superman pastiche, including a cameo by Superman himself, Porky Pig cameoed as the Eager Young Space Cadet after Superior Duck is disintegrated by Marvin.

-A fifth short, titled Attack of the Drones, was made in 2003 and featured Jeff Bennett as the voice of Duck Dodgers.
+Another short, titled Attack of the Drones, was made in 2003 and featured Jeff Bennett as the voice of Duck Dodgers.
 This short was part of a series of new shorts, but because of the failure of Looney Tunes: Back in Action, it was not released theatrically.
 However, the short was included as a special feature on disc two of The Essential Daffy Duck DVD set.